ritchie46/anaStruct/README.rst

     $ pip install StructuralEngineering

-for the lates vestion:
+For the latest version:
-download this repository, and unzip the file.
+Download this repository and unzip the file.
 Open the command box in the unzipped file location and run:

 ::